aevdokimenko/akniga/readme.md

 The script is provided as is.
 Feel free to modify as it suits your needs.

 ## Overview
-The script uses *seleniumwire* version of *webdriver* to iterate through all the urls called by the page.
+The script uses *seleniumwire* version of *webdriver* to iterate through all the urls called by the user provided audiobook page.
 The url of the playlist containing all the fragments is selected, and then sent to the locally installed VLC player.
-It streams the playlist to a local mp3 file.
+The player streams the playlist to a local mp3 file.

 ## Requirements
 1. Seleniumwire installed;